-Community gardens are a unique form of open space whereby people can learn, recreate, socialise and demonstrate sustainable principles within a garden setting.
-Community gardens are not-for-profit, and can provide for a wide range of environmental, social and economic benefits.
+Community gardens are a unique form of open space where people can grow organic vegetables and fruits, learn about sustainability and connect with others.
+Community gardens are not-for-profit, and can provide for a wide range of environmental and social benefits.

 Rose Bay Community Garden

 Rose Bay Community Garden was established in 2014 and provides a space to create a beautiful garden for the local community, where people can learn, socialise, have fun, and grow organic fruit and vegetables.

 The Rose Bay Community Garden is located next to Woollahra Park at the end of Manion Ave, Rose Bay.
 The site is fenced and includes individual allotments, shelter and a shed.

 The site will also be utilised by Council's Sustainability and Waste teams to conduct community workshops, presentations and community tours.